Electoral district of Wahroonga

 Wahroonga is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is due to be contested for the first time at the 2023 election.
+It was contested for the first time at the 2023 election.

-It is an urban electorate on Sydney's upper North Shore, taking in the suburbs of Normanhurst, North Wahroonga, South Turramurra, Thornleigh, Wahroonga, Waitara, Warrawee, West Pymble, Westleigh and parts of Hornsby, Pennant Hills, Pymble and Turramurra.
+It is an urban electorate on Sydney's upper North Shore.

+History

-Wahroonga was created as a result of the 2021 redistribution and largely replaces the abolished electorate of Ku-ring-gai.
+Formerly called Ku-ring-gai, the division was renamed to Wahroonga as a result of the 2021 redistribution.
 Based on the results of the 2019 election, it is a safe seat for the Liberal Party with an estimated notional margin of 19.0 percent.